Wavenumber-Division Multiplexing in Line-of-Sight Holographic MIMO Communications

-and thus has an approximate bandwidth of ${ \Omega = (N-1)\frac{\pi}{L_s}}$. {We know that the use of Fourier basis functions in the wavenumber-domain produces orthogonal spatial beams, e.g.,~\cite[Ch.~9]{Balanis-2012-antenna,Sayeed2013a,Zhang2016a}.
+and thus has an approximate bandwidth of ${ \Omega = (N-1)\frac{\pi}{L_s}}$. {We know that the use of Fourier basis functions produces orthogonal spatial beams, e.g.,~\cite[Ch.~9]{Balanis-2012-antenna,Sayeed2013a,Zhang2016a}.
 To show this, in Appendix B we derive the electric field generated by $\phi_{m}(s_z)$ along the $z-$axis.
-Fig.~\ref{figure_spatial_tx} plots its normalized radiation pattern in~\eqref{eq:E.10} as a function of the elevation angle.
+Fig.~\ref{figure_spatial_tx} plots the normalized radiation pattern in~\eqref{eq:E.10} as a function of the elevation angle.
 We see that each $\phi_m(s_z)$ with $m=1,2,3$ radiates towards an angular direction given by

 If we define the beamwidth as the angular distance between the first two nulls around $\theta_{m}$, it is equal to $2 \lambda/L_s$ as it follows from~\eqref{eq:E.9} in Appendix B. Hence, in line with classical results, it is inversely proportional to the array length $L_s$.}